joheri1/exercise-w5-dom/README.md

 ### Instructions:

-Take a look into the index.js file and follow the instructions to complete the exercises.
-If you're up for a bit of an extra challenge, you can complete the stretch goals!
+Fork and clone this repository and open it up in the browser.
+You will have the instructions and stretch goals on the screen.
+(And in the HTML file).
+Good luck and enjoy!

 ## Getting Started with the Project